 One example is found in D'Imperio (1978) (see note 4), Fig. 28 on p.106, from several sources but none covering the entire MS text.

-As a very short summary, the single character frequency distribution in the most important transcription alphabets is largely similar to that of texts in normal European languages, thought the drop in frequency appears to be marginally steeper.
+As a very short summary, the single character frequency distribution in the most important transliteration alphabets is largely similar to that of texts in normal European languages, thought the drop in frequency appears to be marginally steeper.

 The concept of entropy has been explained in the introductory page and the reader should have read this introduction in order to properly appreciate the following.